TheineAddict/Null-Expected/README.md

 - Push the renamed file to GitHub
 - The post becomes live automatically

+### **Featured Posts**
+To make a post appear in the "Featured Insights" section on the homepage:
+- Add `"featured"` to the tags array in frontmatter
+- Example: `tags: ["featured", "automation", "strategy"]`
+- Only posts tagged with "featured" will appear in this section

 ### 2. Add Frontmatter and Content

 Structure your markdown file with frontmatter at the top: